IBM/easej-app-mod-demo/README.md

 Scroll down to the **Issues** section to see what the automated code changes will resolve.

-Open the technology issues accordion to see the two Critical issues.
+Open the technology issues accordion to see the 4 Critical issues.
 Expand them to review the help – but remember these can be resolved automatically by executing the configuration changes provided. [**NOTE** You will do this later in the lab using IBM watsonx code assistant].

 ![ama-issues-expanded](images/ama-issues-expanded.png)

 ### Generating the migration plan

-Now that we have reviewed all the details of the ModResorts application, it still looks like a good candidate for modernizing to the Cloud.
-Reasons include:
+After reviewing all the details of the ModResorts application, it still appears to be a good candidate for modernizing to the Cloud.
+Key reasons include:
-- all code changes can be automated.
+- Code changes can be partially automated.
-- all dependencies (database and message queue) are not shared with other applications.
+- There are no dependencies associated with the application.

 To start the migration, click the **View migration plan** button at the top of the panel.